Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/us_g002/readme.md

 Regarding the Tool for Project Management, it is taken in consideration the Analysis and previous work/projects developed by the team.
 Thus, it will be selected the template **Team Planning**.
-This template encompasses all the features that the team was used to: Backog; Team capacity; Current iteration; Roadmap; My items.
+This template encompasses all the features that the team was used to: Backlog; Team capacity; Current iteration; Roadmap; My items.
 It won't be added any other *tab* to the tool.
 Nevertheless, to make sure that all the team will be aware of the project development, regarding each US, a phase will be added to the Backlog tab.
 So, instead of having only: Todo; In Progress; Done - it will be added the phase Team Review.